Tailored Brands' (TLRD) CEO Dinesh Lathi on Q4 2019 Results - Earnings Call Transcript

 Company Participants

-Julie MacMedan – Vice President-Investor Relations
+Julie MacMedan - Vice President, Investor Relations

 Dinesh Lathi - President and Chief Executive Officer